spring-attic/spring-xd-samples/analytics-dashboard/README.md

 To provide some data for the output, start the XD server and then execute the following commands in the XD shell.

+[NOTE]
-NOTE: that we're using `twitterstream` as a source which assumes the twitterstream module configuration  `$XD_MODULE_CONFIG/source/twitterstream/twitterstream.properties` is correctly populated with valid keys.
+We're using `twitterstream` as a source which assumes the twitterstream module configuration  `$XD_MODULE_CONFIG/source/twitterstream/twitterstream.properties` is correctly populated with valid keys.
+[]
     xd:> stream create tweets --definition "twitterstream | log" --deploy false

     xd:> stream create tweetlang  --definition "tap:stream:tweets > field-value-counter --fieldName=lang"